-- KDM IP57 enclosure provides protection from dust, but not entirely prevented.
+KDM IP57 enclosure provides protection from dust but is not entirely prevented.
 However, it does not enter in sufficient quantity to interfere with the satisfactory operation of the component.

-- And at the same time, it protects from water entering the enclosure in harmful quantities when it is submersed for up to 30 minutes at a depth of at least 1 meter measured at bottom of the device, and at least 15 cm measured at top of the device.
+And at the same time, it protects from water entering the enclosure in harmful quantities when it is submerged for up to 30 minutes at a depth of at least 1 meter measured at bottom of the device, and at least 15 cm measured at top of the device.

 Multi-Functioning flexible welding equipment, high accuracy, no deformation.